M. A. G. Osmani: Role in 1965 war

 Osmani was sidelined by the Pakistani generals, despite his service as DDMO during the Indo-Pakistani War of 1965.
 Instead he devoted himself to the East Bengal regiments.
 He complained that the Pakistani press suppressed the contributions of his 1st Bengal unit, which was posted in Kasur during the war.
 Successive Bengali and non-Bengali COs of the 1 EBR built on Osmani's foundation, and under the command of A. T. K. Haque its battalion received 17 awards for gallantry (including two Sitara-e-Jurats and nine Tamgha-i-Jurats)—the largest number of awards of any Pakistan unit in the war.
 When Osmani visited the unit and recommended a Nishan-e-Haider for a member, he was reportedly furious when the battalion CO disregarded his recommendation.
-He organized Bengal regimental reunions, seizing every opportunity to enhance the reputation of Bengali units.
+He organised Bengal regimental reunions, seizing every opportunity to enhance the reputation of Bengali units.

 After the war, Osmani chaired the committee tasked with determining future army-reserve and logistical requirements and was president of the Army Sports Control Board from July 1965 to April 1966.
 On 16 May 1966, he went on leave prior to retirement (LPR).
 Osmani's successor as DDMO was Rao Farman Ali.
 Ali wrote that he was horrified at Osmani's treatment by the army; his office was run-down, Osmani was kept out of the loop and office employees treated him with disdain.
 Osmani was not promoted, perhaps, according to Ali, because he was Bengali and deemed untrustworthy by the high command.

 Retirement and continued influence

 Osmani retired from the Pakistan Armed Forces on 16 February 1967.
 Although he had failed to increase the number of Bengal regiments, the Pakistani high command (at the recommendation of Maj.
 Gen. Khwaja Wasiuddin) put the existing regiments through a battery of exercises in West Pakistan to test their adaptability and combat readiness.
 The evaluator of the exercises said the Bengali units performed well, their pride in representing East Pakistan a component of their success, and opposed their replacement with mixed regiments.

-The Pakistani high command did not increase the number of Bengali units until 1969, when (after a pledge by Yahya Khan) the number of Bengal regiments were increased to 10 and all new units were ordered to ensure a minimum 25-percent annual Bengali representation among their recruits.
+The Pakistani high command did not increase the number of Bengali units until 1969, when (after a pledge by Yahya Khan) the number of Bengal Regiment battalions were increased to 10 and all new units were ordered to ensure a minimum 25-percent annual Bengali representation among their recruits.
 Osmani, known as "Papa Tiger", was revered by the Bengali troops because of his efforts on their behalf.
-Although he was not the senior Bengali officer (Ishfakul Majid, commissioned out of Sandhurst in 1924, was older) and did not reach the highest Bengali rank in the Pakistani army (as did Lt.
-General Khwaja Wasiuddin), Osmani, Wasiuddin and M. H. Mozumdar were patrons of the Bengali troops.
+Although he was not the senior-most Bengali officer (Ishfakul Majid, commissioned out of Sandhurst in 1924, was older) and did not reach the highest Bengali rank in the Pakistani army (as did Lt.
+General Khwaja Wasiuddin), Osmani, Wasiuddin and M. R. Majumdar were patrons of the Bengali troops.